 A large, complex network can create a huge cascade of alarms.
 Some are not immediately important but others are critical and crucial.
 Look for a system that can automatically sort and prioritize this flood of information for you.

-It's 5:25 PM on Wednesday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 9:29 AM on Tuesday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.